Raghav-bnw11/Infralink/README.md

-Here’s a polished GitHub description and README for your Infralink project that’s clear, professional, and report-ready:

-⸻

-GitHub Repository Description

-Infralink – Real-time Infrastructure Project Tracking Web App A full-stack prototype to monitor construction and infrastructure projects, with a web-based dashboard, real-time updates, and user feedback collection.
-Built using HTML/CSS/JS, Flask, and MySQL.

-⸻

-README.md

 # Infralink – Infrastructure Project Tracking Web App

 Infralink is a full-stack web application prototype designed to provide real-time updates on construction and infrastructure projects.
 It enables users to view project timelines, progress, updates, and submit feedback, aiming to improve transparency and communication in urban development.